Data Loss Prevention (DLP)

-Speedscale can be configured to redact sensitive data and personally indentifiable information (PII) from traffic via it's data loss preventiion (DLP) features.
-This redaction happens before data leaves your network, preventing Speedscale from seeing the data at all.
+Speedscale can be configured to redact personally identifiable (PII) or other sensitive information (PII) from traffic via it's data loss prevention (DLP) features.
+This redaction happens before data leaves your network, preventing the Speedscale service from seeing the data at all.
 However, the overall shape or structure of the data is retained in order to facilitate useful testing against systems.

 Speedscale's DLP engine is focused mostly on HTTP traffic at this time.
 If you find that this is inadequate for your needs, get in touch with us on the community Slack to discuss your specific requirements.